vatesfr/xen-orchestra/docs/README.md

 ## Quick start

-Log in to your account and use the deploy form available from [Vates website](https://vates.tech/deploy/).
+Log in to your account and use the deploy form available from [Vates website](https://vates.tech/deploy/)

-The official documentation is available at https://xen-orchestra.com/docs